appcircleio/appcircle-docusaurus/docs/continuous-testing/android-testing/running-android-unit-tests.md

 <Screenshot url="https://cdn.appcircle.io/docs/assets/android-unit-test-workflow.png" />

 [Test Report Component](https://github.com/appcircleio/appcircle-test-report-component) shows both test and coverage results.
-This component supports the following Test and Coverage Formats
+This component supports the following test and coverage formats:

 - [**JUnit**](https://junit.org)
 - [**JaCoCo**](https://www.jacoco.org)
 - [**Cobertura**](https://cobertura.github.io/cobertura)
 - [**lcov.info**](https://lcov-viewer.netlify.app)

-### Input Variables

 You must configure the **Test Report Component** and enter the path of code coverage and test results paths.
 For example, if you run your tests with an emulator, your files will be generated in the following folders.